ChemAxon/pistoia-chemistry-toolkit-marvin/README.md

 ## Requirements for the build
 Java 1.7, <br/>
 Maven 3 or higher <br/>
-This plug-in is depending on ChemistryToolkit, so you need to accessing an artifact of this project in a public (or local) maven repository.
+This plug-in is depending on ChemistryToolkit, so you need to access an artifact of this project from a public (or local) maven repository.

 ## The deployed version
-The most simple way for using this plug-in to download the deployed version from ChemAxon's <a href="https://repository.chemaxon.com/artifactory/webapp/login.html?0">artifact repository</a>.
+The most simple way for using this plug-in is to download the deployed version from ChemAxon's <a href="https://repository.chemaxon.com/artifactory/webapp/login.html?0">artifact repository</a>.
 You can reference the ChemAxon Public Repository in your Maven project's pom.xml:
 <pre>
 &lt;repositories&gt;